gerryai/pddl-parser/README.md

 ### Bugs

-Please raise bug reports as issues on Github.
-Pull requests to fix them are welcome.
+Please raise bug reports as issues on GitHub, preferably with sample code or PDDL files to reproduce.
+Pull requests to fix are welcome.

 ### Features

-If you'd like to request a feature, please raise an issue on Github.
+If you'd like to request a feature, please raise an issue on GitHub.
 If you want to work on developing a feature yourself you're very welcome, but it would be best to raise an issue and discuss first.

+## License

+Copyright &copy; 2014 David Edwards.
+This project is licensed as GPL v3 - please see the [LICENSE](https://github.com/gerrai/pddl-parser/blob/master/LICENSE) file for details.
+If you wish to use this project in a situation not compatible with the GPL v3 license, or wish to discuss other licensing options, please contact us.